What to do if you break down.

 - Keep your hazard lights and seatbelts on

-If you’re able to get onto the hard shoulder, here’s what you need to do:
+If you’re able to get onto the hard shoulder or Emergency Area, here’s what you need to do:

 - Turn on your hazard lights (and your sidelights if visibility is poor).